A unified approach to subsurface complexity

 Tools & Workflows

-On the software front PAETORO is familiar with Petrel, Kingdom, ODM, GeoX, Rose, ArcGIS, and various industry software packages for basin modelling, structural restoration, volumetrics and and fault seal.
+On the software front PAETORO is familiar with Petrel, Kingdom, ODM, GeoX, Rose, ArcGIS, and various industry software packages for basin modelling, structural restoration, volumetrics and fault seal.
 PAETORO has acquired experience in over 30 specialist G&G software packages.

 Our own software enables us to tackle GIS, well, seismic, basin modelling and volumetric analysis.
 PAETORO utilises its own commercial ArcGIS 10.5 & ArcGIS pro licence for integrated map based analysis & review in resource exploitation industries.
+Zetalog, Petromod, OpendTect.
+RE Toolkit, and Crystal Ball allow a full workflow of opportunity evaluation to be undertaken in house.

 Exploration workflows in general, particularly in challenging onshore environments where seismic is of limited use - are a key area of interest.
 "Exploration on a shoe string" - how to do the fundamentals, for as little cost as possible, is a focus.